Superpatrex/CAP-5115/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Open the project in Unity3D.
 3. Ensure you have the necessary VR development SDKs installed.
-4. Configure the correct render pipelines for the rendering of the project
+4. Configure the correct render pipelines for the rendering of the project.

 ## 💡 Usage

-Usage for these examples are only for educational use only, plagarism and other such academic offenses are not condoned for this repository
+Usage for these examples is only for educational use.
+Plagiarism and other academic offenses are not condoned for this repository.

 ## 🤝 Contributing